How to use Facebook for clinical trial patient recruitment

 Create a range of ad options

-• Link ads: For these ads, you'll create copy for the primary text at the top, a headline, and a link description, as well as provide image options.
+- Link ads: These ads have copy that serves as the primary text, a headline, and a link description, and provide image options

-• Carousel ads: These ads allow you to choose several images and create text headlines that users click through.
+- Carousel ads: These ads allow several images and text headlines that users click through

 "Facebook’s Audience Insights is a great tool to better understand your target audience,” says Tindell.
 "The tool allows you to filter by specific condition interests, and see Facebook data on gender, age, top cities, and top pages.”